-- We were appointed as auditor by the Company to audit the financial statements for the year ending 31 December 1996 and for all subsequent financial periods.
-The period of total uninterrupted engagement, including previous renewals and reappointments is 21 years, covering the years ending 31 December 1996 to 31 December 2017.
-Our most recent engagement letter was signed on 17 January 2018. - The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company and we remain independent of the Company in conducting the audit. - The audit opinion is consistent with the Audit Committee report to the Audit Committee.
+• We were appointed as auditor by the Company to audit the financial statements for the year ending 31 December 1996 and for all subsequent financial periods.
+The period of total uninterrupted engagement, including previous renewals and reappointments is 23 years, covering the years ending 31 December 1996 to 31 December 2018.

+- The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the Company in conducting the audit. - The audit opinion is consistent with the additional report to the audit committee